Are your students doing the reading?

 Unfortunately students don't always enjoy doing the reading, and don't always complete it before class.
 Or students only surface read the assigned texts, and the resulting discussions can be disappointing for the instructor, and also for those students who did the work but didn't get to participate in a discussion that engaged the whole class.
 Some popular technological solutions are to create formative (or very low stakes) MCQs as knowledge checks, or to create discussion boards to promote debate (often with regular topical questions posed by the instructor as prompts).
 While these innovations can work, there is a concern that knowledge checks may not support learning beyond the surface level, and that often students don't engage with the topical discussions beyond adding an obligatory comment that doesn't further discussion but only meets the minimum requirement.

 To improve on using MCQs as knowledge checks we can use online tests to ask more open questions.
 Students could be asked to list the top 3 concepts they gleaned from the reading, and to reflect on one of these in more detail.
 Instructors can then use the answers as a guide to how students have parsed the text, and what ideas need to be discussed or fleshed out in more detail during the class discussion.
 To incentivise this, low stakes credit can be made available for an engagement component in the module assessment strategy.
 The component can be used to measure student commitment to reading assignments, so some marks can be provided for these student knowledge checks if the instructors wished to go the summative route.
 But the knowledge check could also be purely formative.

-Setting up knowledge checks (or online tests) and badges (called achievements in Blackboard) are relatively simple and -- combined with open reflective questions that feed back into class discussion -- could have a very beneficial affect on engagement.
+Setting up knowledge checks (or online tests) and badges (called Awards in Brightspace) are relatively simple and -- combined with open reflective questions that feed back into class discussion -- could have a very beneficial affect on engagement.

 Get in contact with email@example.com to find out more about about these and other ways of increasing engagement in large and small classes!